cloudmesh-community/book/chapters/class/policies-old.md

 relevant for that class and add the appropriate URLs to artifacts into the class github.com

-Here is the process for how to deal with incomplets at IU:
+Here is the process for how to deal with incompletes at IU:

 * <http://registrar.indiana.edu/grades/grade-values/grade-of-incomplete.shtml>